Bay Area Manufacturing Careers

 + DR210, DR218, DR233, DR260 all require signatures.

-+ If you can't sign those pages electronically, print out JUST the 4 pages that require a signature / sign those pages / scan them or take a picture of them / turn into a PDF (if possible) / return them along with the forms filled out on the computer.
++ (NOTE: If you can't sign those pages electronically, print out JUST the 4 pages that require a signature.
+Sign those pages, scan them or take a picture of them, turn into a PDF (if possible), and then return them along with the other pages filled out on the computer.)

 6) You will also receive info about how to take the ACT Workkeys assessment.